irnutsmurt/openai-discordbot/README.md

 # openai-discordbot #
-simple python3 script to create a discord bot for openai.
-Using davinci 3 uses the gpt3 but not gpt3 turbo.
-Will be eventually updating script to use gpt 3.5 turbo since it uses less money.
+simple node.js script to create a discord bot for openai.
+Using gpt-3.5-turbo.
+Will be eventually updating script to use gpt 4 once its available

 This script was written entirely using ChatGPT.
-I understand the basics of how this work, but if you're more advanced in Python then you will be able to do a lot more than I can.
+I understand the basics of how this work, but if you're more advanced in node.js then you will be able to do a lot more than I can.
 If you have issues, paste the contents of the script into chatgpt, and ask it for help.
 It will be able to provide you a lot of info.

 ## To install ##
 1. git clone the repository

-2. pip install -r requirements.txt
+2. npm install

 3. Create an openai account at https://openai.com/api/